qteatime/crochet/README.md

 > games I want to create, and how to generalise that.

 Crochet is a small engine for building, mainly, story and AI-driven simulations, particularly turn-based and text-based ones.
-This Crochet would work great for building Interactive Fiction games with AI-controlled NPCs, as well as Rogue-like games with a large amount of procedurally-generated content.
+This means that Crochet would work great for building Interactive Fiction games with AI-controlled NPCs, as well as Rogue-like games with a large amount of procedurally-generated content.

 The goal is to have Crochet eventually support building games that are less